rnabioco/scrna-subsets/results/notebook/README.md

 ## Requirements

-~12Gb of free space and ~8Gb of RAM.
+~12Gb of free space, ~12Gb of RAM, and at least 3 cores.

 The following R packages are required:
 ```R